ryan-roemer/sphinx-bootstrap-theme/README.rst

         # Bootswatch (http://bootswatch.com/) theme.
         #
         # Options are nothing (default) or the name of a valid theme
-        # such as "amelia" or "cosmo".
+        # such as "cosmo" or "sandstone".
         'bootswatch_theme': "united",

         # Choose Bootstrap version.